 Capabilities

-Capabilities formally indicate functionality that are supported, i.e. implemented, by a device.
+Capabilities formally indicate functionality that is supported, i.e. implemented, by a device.
 Each capability has a name and a numeric ID with a width of 16 bits.
 Some capabilities may require other capabilities to be implemented through the device.
-Capabilities are listen in Table 43.
+Capabilities are listen in Table 45.